netlify/templates/src/site/template/artisan-static.md

 A starter template for building a static Jigsaw blog hosted on Netlify.

-Comes with code highlighting, share buttons, comments, analytics, a contact form, a CMS, and more.
+This comes with code highlighting, share buttons, comments, analytics, a contact form, a CMS and more.

 This template has extremely minimal HTML, CSS and JavaScript, which makes the code easy to build on top of or replace completely.